 Do you have family-friendly hike suggestions for near Calgary/Edmonton/NewYork?

 For around the Calgary area, you’ll be considering Bragg Creek, Kananaskis, Canmore, Banff, etc., you’ll find lots about those areas in my Alberta hiking posts.
 I’ll keep those suggestions coming.
 For Edmonton, you may be looking at heading to those areas, or Jasper, but don’t forget about even testing out your hiking gear in the beautiful Edmonton Ravines.
 For Calgary too, you may look into Fish Creek Provincial Park!
-More baby-friendly New York adventures will be coming our way, but until then, Cold Spring Habor Trail is a sweet little hike, and Trail View State Park is a nice nature walk that gives you a hiking feel, or of course, you could head Upstate!!
+For family-friendly adventures in New York, I have not stroller-friendly suggestions here and stroller-friendly suggestions here, or you could head Upstate!!

 What do you carry in your backpack?

 I carry a whole lot less than I used to.
 Here are some essentials: bear spray, emergency kit, water pack or water bottles, snacks, diapers, diaper wipes, burp cloth, hand sanitizer and/or hand wipes.
 You may want to consider additional sunscreen, bug spray, rain cover, extra layers, etc. depending on the weather (some of this stays in my car).